jackocnr/intl-tel-input/README.md

 **Displaying error messages**
 If your error handling code inserts an error message before the `<input>` it will break the layout.
 Instead you must insert it before the container (with class `intl-tel-input`).

+**Dropdown position**
+The dropdown should automatically appear above/below the input depending on the available space.
+For this to work properly, you must only initialise the plugin after the `<input>` has been added to the DOM.

 ## Contributing
 I'm very open to contributions, big and small!
 For instructions on contributing to a project on Github, see this guide: [Fork A Repo](https://help.github.com/articles/fork-a-repo).